bitBeater/obsidian_plugin_template/README.md

 ## Manifest generation

 The manifest file is crucial for Obsidian to recognize and use the plugin.
 It is generated from the `package.json` file.
-Here is a sample manifest snippet:
+Here is an example of the mapping
+between:

 ```json
 {